CodingSasmit/Quant.ify/README.md

 ## Using these methods on the candle data, we can create labels to teach our model through supervised learning when to trade vs. when not to

+# Macro-level Itererations of this Project (I tried lots of small variations in between)
+## Iteration 1
+* Used method 1 of defining data
+* Used 1 year of data
+  * 8 months for training data
+  * 4 months for testing data
+* Input: 10 hours worth of minute candles
+When tested, this iteration performed equivalent to random guessing

+## Iteration 2
+1 year of data, 10 hours worth of 5 minute candles (120 candles), added two features, change (close - open) and intraday range (high - low)

+### Realized that lower level time frames often respect the support and resistance levels created at higher timeframes, thus added a second LSTM input to the model.
+So now the inputs are 10 hours of 5 minutes candles (120 candles) and 90 daily candles with change and intraday range, this way the model can make designs based on the long term trends (long term up trend/down trend)

+### Played around with different combinations of timeframes
+## Iteration 3
+Decided to add in more technical indicators that day-traders often use, CCI, RSI, Stochastic Oscillator, multiple EMAs, and ATR
+Only kept these additional features on the lower level time frame (hourly) as part of the LSTM input (so part of every candle)
+This resulted in some level of overfitting and thus I moved these technical indicators to a 3rd input with a dense layer

+### Kept playing around with timeframes, settled on hourly candles (H1) mixed with 4 hour candles (H4), analyzing hourly candles seemed to create enough stability to find patterns, and on an hourly basis it seemed to fit the support and resistance levels created by the 4 hour chart.
+Settled on 120 hourly candles and 180 H4 candles plus change and range

+### Brainstorming for even more features led to: day of week and time of day (intuition: the forex markets trade 24 hours a day, but the pair I am focusing on EUR/USD is traded through different markets based on the time of day.
+The three sessions are: north American, European, and Asian.
+Thus there may be patterns in the way the pair is traded based on the time of day which determines which of the 3 session the pair is currently trading in.)

+### Further brainstorming led to binary features to show whether the current price is over/under the 50 ema, 100 ma, and 200 ema.
+This can be seen as up/down over the short-term, mid-term, and long-term.
+These 3 features could further help.
+The model to predict the current price.

+### I also added heiken ashi candles as further features, and a binary feature for whether a candle is green or red.
+Thus both LSTM inputs had 10 features, 4 from the original candle, green/red original candle, 4 from heiken ashi candle, green/red heiken ashi candle

+### After also testing the 3 different methods in conjunction with most of these overall model iterations, I finally settled on method number 2, define up or down after 5 hours.
+The way this would trade is at the end of every hour input the live data into the model, if it predicts up or down -> open a trade in that direction, if neutral -> do nothing.
+Exactly 5 hours later close the trade, hopefully we profit if the model was right, or we lose money if we were wrong.

+## Iteration X
+Also added more and more data slowly, settled on 10 years worth of data with 3 of this for testing.
+This seemed very promising with some models creating a 110% return per year on the entire 3 years worth of test data, which was the last 3 years.

+### Implementing this I ran it locally off of my computer for a few weeks.
+However, everytime my laptop closed or lost internet connection, the program had to be restarted and messed with my overall understanding of the model’s performance on live data.

+### Thus, I learned how to use docker, and ran it locally first through a container, so that my program would be independent.
+Then I was able to deploy my container to AWS, and there it currently resides running 24/7.

+### I also learned how to use google sheets api to document the overall model performances: [spreadsheet](https://docs.google.com/spreadsheets/d/1g1ghv8778tTjkO5G4p1kad8dGqkHZAfIY0B-Mh5o0o0/edit#gid=0)

+### It has now been running on live data for about 2 months, and it is still seemingly random, most of the models are currently green but not by large margins.
+I believe that as of now, the project is unable to definitively work on live data, thus not to be used with real money.
+It is possible that the current markets are too complex for such patterns to even exist and be profitable.

 # Getting Started With Your First Forex Trading Model
 ## Part 1 - Set Up
 1. Make a demo trading account at [Oanda](https://www.oanda.com/apply/demo)